 Kathryn B. Hamrick

 Katie has spent more than 5 years as a professional with nonprofit organizations as a program director, development officer and event coordinator.
-She is passionate about helping organizations and individuals reach their full potential through team building, fundraising, event planning, and healthy living.
-Katie’s experience includes serving as a Lead Planner at Positively Charming Weddings, Wellness & Event Coordinator at Monte Vista Grove Homes, and Youth Development Coordinator at the YMCA of Greater Whittier.
-She also enjoys volunteering with local non-profits such as Villa Esperanza Services, Special Olympics Southern CA, and Hillsides.
+She is passionate about helping organizations and individuals reach their full potential through team building, fundraising, event planning, graphic design, and marketing.
+Katie’s experience includes serving as a Development Assistant at Villa Esperanza Services, Wellness & Event Coordinator at Monte Vista Grove Homes, and Youth Development Coordinator at the YMCA of Greater Whittier.
+She also enjoys volunteering with local nonprofits such as Special Olympics Southern CA and Hillsides.